 New knowledge to create new products or change products, processes, and services that have a unique value for customers with innovation will increase financial efficiency (Tsou, 2012; Tarigan, 2018).
 The innovation needs support by knowledge of the product that includes the overall accurate information obtained by consumers as their perception of the product because today's customers need more variety of products and services, shorter waiting times, and lower prices in addition to high quality and more customization (Sangtani & Murshed, 2017).
 Implementing SCM and selecting suitable suppliers make the company superior to other companies (Gallear et al., 2012; Pirmanta et al., 2022).
-However, in reality, few implemented supply chain collaboration.
+However, in reality, few implemented supply chain collaboration stores do not work.
+This finding is due to a lack of insight into the factors that influence the success of the collaboration.
 Based on the results of previous research, no one has discussed simultaneously the capabilities of production technology, new product development, and product knowledge that companies can achieve through supply chain collaboration to improve supply chain performance.
 This article is written with several sections, namely the second section on literature review and the relationship between concepts, the third section on research methods, the fourth section on analysis and discussion, and the fifth is the conclusions and implications of the research.